-Moreland is a leader in encouraging the uptake of zero-emmissions vehicles and the promotion of zero emissions transportation.
+Moreland is a leader in encouraging the uptake of zero emissions vehicles and the promotion of zero emissions transportation.
+Council’s journey began in 2012, when Council participated in the Victorian Government’s Electric Vehicle (EV) Trial which included the installation of Victoria’s first EV fast charge station in 2013.

-Moreland has a network of 10 publicly available electric vehicle charging stations located at:
+Moreland has a network of 16 publicly available electric vehicle charging stations which are powered by 100% zero emissions renewable energy from the Crowlands Wind Farm.
+These stations are located at:

 - Moreland Civic Centre EV Hub at 90 Bell Street, Coburg, comprising of 3 charging stations including Victoria's first electric vehicle 'Fast Charge' station, which can recharge up to 300 kms of driving range in an hour.

-- Brunswick EV Hub on the corner of Glenlyon and Sydney Roads, Brunswick.
+- Brunswick Mechanics Institute at the David Street Carparknearthe corner of Glenlyon and Sydney Roads, Brunswick.

-- Oak Park Sports & Aquatic Centre, 563a Pascoe Vale Road, Pascoe Vale comprising of 3 charging stations, and
+- Oak Park Sports & Aquatic Centre, 563a Pascoe Vale Road, Pascoe Vale comprising of 3 charging stations.

 Council provides community members who have an electric car with free use of these charging stations to encourage wider uptake of zero emission modes of transport.